Still Trying to Figure It Out

 During this time, my love for him was renewed, but his love for me diminished.
 He began to hold on to the mistakes I made in past that mostly involved my pride.
 I had previously acknowledged those faults and worked to correct them going forward.
 He couldn't and wouldn't and still hasn't let go of them.

-So he left me after three months of "dating" and me trying to heal from the original betrayal to now finding out he has a girlfriend and she's moving in with him.
-In comparing me to her all of a sudden everything was wrong with me including he couldn't make me happy, I didn't respect him, sex was boring, he didn't feel wanted or needed or loved by me etc. I feel that he is selfish and it’s about what he can get from a relationship instead of what can I contribute to making this relationship better.
+So he left me after three months of "dating" and me trying to heal from the original betrayal.
+Now I find out he has a girlfriend and she's moving in with him.
+In comparing me to her now all of a sudden everything was wrong with me including he couldn't make me happy, I didn't respect him, our love life was boring, he didn't feel wanted or needed or loved by me etc. I feel that he is selfish and it’s about what he can get from a relationship instead of what can I contribute to making this relationship better.
 I honestly don't think that our marriage should be ending in divorce.
 Now I have to deal with a new woman in his life and now the role she will play in our child's life.